 This makes it relatively easy to sidestep infection.
 Make sure to only download applications through your device’s official app store and never root, jailbreak, or side-load applications.
 Also make it a habit to check the comments and ratings of each individual app that you are thinking of installing to make sure that it has been rated and used frequently without issue.

 It’s only a matter of time until hackers begin developing more complex malware that can impact or inject other code into larger connected networks or phish much more sensitive data from users and the networks they are connected to.
-It is important to be aware of the new online security threats and develop the habits and protocols necessary to combat mobile malware before it becomes an issue.Tags: Cloud,Data Center,Technology
+It is important to be aware of the new online security threats and develop the habits and protocols necessary to combat mobile malware before it becomes an issue.Tags: Cloud Computing,Data Center,Technology